What is the relationship between governance, risk and compliance – widely referred to as “GRC” – and business agility?

 Is your organization’s GRC and integrated risk management strategy creating business value by promoting agility and resilience?
 Could it perhaps create more value?

-I’m looking forward to unpacking these topics with Rasmussen on June 15, 2022.
 For more information about assessing the efficacy of your GRC and IRM programs, check out our Definitive Guide to Compliance Program Assessment.